 Nuclear medicine (bone scan)

-Appearance depends on the phase of the lesion.
-In general they are negative; however, mild hyperemia and moderate bone uptake are present during healing.
+The appearance depends on the phase of the lesion.
+In general, they are negative; however, mild hyperemia and moderate bone uptake are present during healing.
 If extensive uptake or hyperemia is present, then an alternative diagnosis or superimposed fracture should be considered 3.